 - Choosing to install it together with your favorite Git GUI.

-After downloading the installation file from one of the listed websites, you will have to install Git yourself.
-Another way is to use an automated installation by getting the package manager.
-You can use Git Chocolaty for this method.
-It is a package monitor for Windows maintained by the community.
+After downloading the installation file from one of the listed websites, you will have to continue Git installation by yourself.
+If you are not so sure how to do it (or let's be honest, don't have the time), you can also have it automated by enabling a package manager.
+Git Chocolaty is a good solution to use.
+Chocolaty is a package monitor for Windows run by the community.

 choco install git -params '"/GitAndUnixToolsOnPath"'.

-Also, one way you can get Git on your computer is by installing GitHub for Windows or other Git GUI - Sourcetree, GitKraken, etc. However, though it may be tempting, this is not a recommended option.
-Graphical user interface software usually has its limitations.
-Plus, once you learn how to operate a command line, it is easier to switch between systems.
+Another way to get Git on your computer is by installing GitHub for Windows or any other Git GUI - Sourcetree, GitKraken, etc. Keep in mind, though that even if it is tempting, it is not the most recommended version.
+Software based on graphic user interface usually has its limitations.
+Learning how to operate a command line might be a more efficient option as it will be easier for you to switch between the systems.

 - Install the Xcode Command Line Tools.